YousefKullab/Simple-Programs/README.md

 # Simple-Programs
-Simple Programs Use Python, Java, C && JavaScript
+Simple Programs Use Python, Java, JavaScript && Other